When to Apply

 - 15 hours of elective courses in the field of massage therapy.

-- A transcript received that comes directly from you, rather than directly from your school, is considered unofficial .
+- A transcript received that comes directly from you, rather than directly from your school, is unofficial.
 If you submit an unofficial copy of the transcript, the Board will review the application when the Board office receives all of the other required documents.
-However, the Board office will not issue your certification the Board office receives the official transcript directly from the school or program.
+However, the Board office will not issue your temporary certification until it receives the official transcript directly from the school or program.